 Leeds City Council and some of the Housing Associations provide extra care housing.

 To apply please contact Adult Social Care on 0113 222 4401 (Monday to Friday, 9am to 5pm).
-If you are unable to use the telephone you can email us using the Contact us form on this page.
+If you are unable to use the telephone you can email us.

 Alternatively you can apply direct to the Housing Association.
 A list of extra care housing schemes in Leeds along with a list of Housing Associations can be found in the Leeds Care Homes and Housing Options Directory.

 Wharefdale View is a new development of extra care accommodation in Yeadon.
 Find out about the facilities available and how to enquire about current availability.

 Sheltered housing means having your own flat or bungalow in a block, or on a small estate, where all the other residents are older people (usually over 55).
 With a few exceptions, all developments (or ‘schemes’) provide independent, self-contained homes with their own front doors.